Local Chain Sync

 Overview

-Clients that wish to synchronise blocks from the Cardano chain can use the Local Chain Sync protocol.
+Clients that wish to synchronise blocks from the Cardano chain can use the chain synchronization mini-protocol.

 The protocol is stateful, which means that each connection between clients and Ogmios has a state: a cursor locating a point on the chain.
 Typically, a client will start by looking for an intersection between its own local chain and the one from the node / Ogmios.
 Then, it’ll simply request the next action to take: either rolling forward and adding new blocks, or rolling backward.